spacetimed/image2ascii/README.md

 ```
 python3 run.py -f filename.png -W 40 -H 40
 ```
-The command above will open "filename.png" (from the same directory), and display a 40x40 command output.
-A full breakdown of all the possible flags in the command is given below.
+The command above will open "filename.png" (from the same directory), and display a 40x40 command line output.
+A full breakdown of all the possible setting flags in the above command is given below.

 -----
 ## Settings